Geeks in Phoenix

 Using File History to back up your files

 File History will automatically create time-stamped versions of your files (documents, music, photos, etc.) on a set schedule.
 If the originals are lost, damaged, or deleted, you can restore them from an earlier point in time.
 You can schedule File History to run from every ten (10) minutes to daily.
-And you can also set the length time that File History keeps copies of your files, from 1 month to forever or whenever space is needed.
+You can also set the length of time that File History keeps copies of your files, from 1 month to forever or whenever space is needed.

 The main screen for File History